 TACOS ARE A LIFESTYLE

-About Kurt Eller, founder, owner and partner
+About Kurt Eller, founder and owner

 Many of my earliest memories are of food – in particular, the Mexican food that permeated my hometown of Austin, Texas.
 In the late 1960s, my family would often dine with family friends at La Tapatio where I would inevitably order the cheese enchiladas.
 Even then, I was fascinated by the red chile, as its spice both daunted and thrilled me.

 When I was 9 years old, we moved to Clear lake, Texas on Galveston Bay and I developed an obsession with fresh seafood right off of the Vietnamese fishing boats – red fish, speckled trout, gulf shrimp and oysters.

 Growing up, we would travel to New Mexico and I fell in love with the smell of green chile roasting in the fall, outside everywhere we went, permeating the air with a sweet, spicy perfume for the duration of the season.